-Some time time ago we've been reported that some users were receiving worrying scores, while the customer that allegedly posted the score said he didn't even open the email survey.
+A while ago we've been reported that some users received worrying scores, although the customers who allegedly submitted the scores didn't even open the email surveys.

-Our team investigated this issue and concluded that some customers had antivirus systems that checked each new email they were receiving for phishing urls.
+Our product team investigated the issue and concluded that some of the customers had antivirus systems that checked each new email for unsafe/phishing URLs.

-These systems are randomly accessing urls in the email survey and are checking it for harmful content.
+These systems were randomly accessing URLs in the email surveys and checking for harmful content.

-Until recently, once a score button was clicked in the email survey, that score was automatically added to the customer's dashboard, even though the customer didn't actually hit the submit response button.
-This is known as a first intent score, which can actually be changed by the customer before hitting the Submit button.
+Until recently, once a score button was clicked in the email survey, the score was automatically added to the customer's dashboard, even if they didn't hit the submit response button.
+This is known as a first intent score, which can be changed by the respondent before hitting the Submit button.

-We've replicated this issue with several antivirus systems and implemented an efficient algorithm to avoid this.
+We've replicated this issue with several antivirus systems and implemented an algorithm to avoid it.

-We will further monitor our system and will make sure these issues never occur again.
-If you've got something to report regarding the score you've received, please get in touch with us.
+We will further monitor our system to make sure our algorithms are continuously improved and such issues are avoided.
+If you have something to report on the received score, please get in touch with us.